denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 SUBNET_AZ=$(aws ec2 describe-subnets --filters Name=tag:Name,Values=$SUBNETNAME --query "Subnets[0].AvailabilityZone" --output text $ACCOUNT_PROFILE 2>/dev/null)
 ```

-After setting the `Availabilty Zone` name in the `SUBNET_AZ` variable I can begin creating the `EBS` volume.
+After setting the `Availabilty Zone` name in the `SUBNET_AZ` variable I can begin creating the `EBS` data volume.
-The volume creation is handeled by a seperate `CloudFormation` template to ensure that the `EBS` volume will not be affected by updates to the `EC2` instance template.
+The volume creation is handeled by a seperate `CloudFormation` template to ensure that the `EBS` data volume will not be affected by updates to the `EC2` instance template.

-Before creating the `EBS` volume, I first check if the stack not already exists.
+Before creating the `EBS` data volume, I first check if the stack not already exists.

 ```
 STATUS=$(aws cloudformation describe-stacks --stack-name $EBS_STACK_NAME --query "Stacks[0].StackStatus" --output text 2>/dev/null)